brunovilar/WhoAmI-FirefoxOS/README.md

 This Source Code Form is subject to the terms of the Mozilla Public License, v.
 2.0.
 If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/.

+###Special Thanks

+Thanks to

+- Bruno Vilar for testing the app and contributing with ideas to make it better.
+- Luigui Delyer for helping with the design and contributing with ideas too.